vapoursynth/vapoursynth/doc/functions/video/resize.rst

    *matrix*, *transfer*, *primaries*:

       Output colorspace specification.
-If not provided, the corresponding attributes from the input clip will be selected, except for YCoCg and RGB color families, where the corresponding matrix is set by default.
+If not provided, the corresponding attributes from the input clip will be selected, except for the RGB color family, where the corresponding matrix is set by default.

    *range*: